Wild Birds

 The female may lay one to two eggs (mostly two) that are whitish or creamy in color, with brown and grey spots or blotches.

 During the day, the incubation of the eggs is undertaken by the female, while both parents share the incubation at night.
 The incubation period is about 19 to 21 days.
+According to Cornell Lab of Ornithology, this species is well documented.

 The chicks are covered in down.
 They are capable of short-distance movements within 24 hours of hatching.
 The male usually stands guard and defends the nest and the young.
 He will hover in place near the nest with his body in a nearly vertical position.
 Both adults communicate with their young via soft clucking sounds to which the chicks respond.
+According to eBird, this species is well documented.

 The parents feed the young regurgitated food (insects), and they continue to brood them until they fledge.
 The young take their first flight when they are about 20 to 21 days old.

-If conditions are favorable, the female may lay a second clutch close to the first and while she is incubating the new set of eggs, the male continues to care for the young from the first brood.
+If conditions are favorable, the female may lay a second clutch close to the first, and while she is incubating the new set of eggs, the male continues to care for the young from the first brood.

 They have developed several behavioral adaptations to minimize predation: